tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 ```

-The build results are generate in `make.11/_build`.
+The build results are generated in `make.11/_build`.

 The hex file to install in the OSHChip is `make.11/_build/nrf51422_xxac.hex`